djbrown227/citibike_anomaly_detection/index.md

 * Rolling flip counts over time (default: 45 minutes)
 * Flip threshold (default: 3 flips in a 45-minute window)
 * Compares current state to 10, 20, and 30 rows prior to detect pattern

+The goal is to flag **stations behaving abnormally**, such as those repeatedly toggling between states, which could signal maintenance issues or demand shocks.

 **Example Output:**